US STOCKS-Wall Street climbs on boost from tech stocks

 Cabot Oil & Gas Corp COG.N and Cimarex Energy Co XEC.N agreed to merge to form a U.S. oil and gas producer with an enterprise value of about $17 billion, the latest deal in a sector rebounding from one of its worst downturns.

-Advancing issues outnumbered decliners by a 2.82-to-1 ratio on the NYSE and a 1.71-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners by a 2.35-to-1 ratio on the NYSE and by a 1.13-to-1 ratio on the Nasdaq.

-The S&P index recorded 17 new 52-week highs and no new lows, while the Nasdaq recorded 57 new highs and 15 new lows.
+The S&P index recorded 26 new 52-week highs and no new low, while the Nasdaq recorded 82 new highs and 22 new lows.

 (Reporting by Medha Singh and Shashank Nayar in Bengaluru; Editing by Maju Samuel)